DragonPoika/Greenery/README.md

 # Greenery
-A datapack that updates Minecraft's farming and fishing.
+A Minecraft datapack that updates farming and fishing.